rsdoiel/antenna/planet.md

 date: 2025-07-25, from: RTÉ News

-Donegal might be the one most expansive counties on the island - the fourth largest based on total land area - but it has a close-knit GAA community.
+Donegal might be the one of the most expansive counties on the island - the fourth largest based on total land area - but it has a close-knit GAA community.
 With one eye on the All-Ireland football final on Sunday, there is a magic in 'the hills' this week and everybody wants to be part of it.

 <br>